Provide your insight on TxA's future: SHARE YOUR VOICE

 Creative Process:

-Identify something unique/valuable about the existing solution.
+Identify something unique and valuable about the existing community.

-Seeds for Thought:
+Points for Thought:

-Projects must be submitted in their appropriate category based upon their current grade as of August 2025:
+Projects must be submitted in their appropriate category based upon their current grade as of August 2026: Middle School Category (Grades 6 – 8) or High School Category (Grades 9 – 12)

 If a group of students that contains multiple grades submits, they must submit into the category of their oldest (by grade) student.